Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 • irregular menstruation in women

 As mentioned above the main manifestation of Kidney Yang deficiency is “coldness”.
 Aversion to cold, sensation of cold in the back, and cold knees are all typical symptoms of Kidney yang deficiency.
-As the force and warming principle are diminished lassitude, mental lethargy, and poor spirit manifest.
-There is lack of sexual desire and there may be sterility.
-Since there is not enough energy to hold and contain there is loose stools, frequent urination and edema.
+As the warming principle is diminished lassitude, mental lethargy, and poor spirit manifest.
+Since the Kidney governs the reproductive system in traditional Chinese medicine there is lack of sexual desire and/or sterility.
+There is not enough energy to hold and contain therefore there is loose stool, frequent urination and edema.
 Women have clear vaginal discharge, and the menses may be irregular.
 (2)

 Treatment